processone/eturnal/docker-k8s/README.md

   ghcr.io/processone/eturnal
 ```

-As an alternative since Docker [performs badly with large port ranges](https://github.com/instrumentisto/coturn-docker-image/issues/3) with using the host network `--network=host`.
-Please note that the Docker container is not isolated from the host network anymore when using this option.
+As an alternative, since Docker [performs badly with large port ranges](https://github.com/instrumentisto/coturn-docker-image/issues/3), use the host network by adding `--network=host` to the command line:

 ```
 docker run -d \